 The inverted row is typically a back-dominant movement that grows your posterior chain.

-This movement requires body weight but can be manipulated in a few ways to improve the engagement of the biceps to make it a strong movement for bicep density.
+This movement requires body weight but can be manipulated in a few ways to improve the biceps' engagement and make it a strong movement for bicep density.

 How To Do The Inverted Row